 If you hadn’t already noticed from the many Instagram and blog posts, last month I went on a 3-week adventure around Europe.
 My very first stop in Europe was Germany where I spent just over 24 hours in Berlin.
 That’s right I only had one day in Berlin, I wish I had longer to explore this amazing city but I made sure I made that day as Jam-packed as possible.
-Keep reading to see how you can spend your time wisely in Berlin.
+Keep reading to see how you can see Berlin in a day!
+See the bottom of this post to get your own Berlin bucket list challenge!

 So although our first stop on our Interrailing trip was Berlin, we originally flew to Hamburg as it was so much cheaper.
 We managed to get an early flight (read – too early) to Hamburg, arriving at around 9.30 am.
 And then came the tricky part … how to get from Hamburg to Berlin.
 To keep things as cheap as possible we decided to get a Flixbus to Berlin Bus Station.
 It only cost 15 euros and took around 3 hours.
 There were some delays on the way and we finally got to Berlin at around 3pm, taking another 45 minutes to get to our Hostel!
 We stayed at the ‘PLUS Berlin’ hostel, a very luxurious hostel but still incredibly good value for money!
 The best thing about this hostel was that it is located Friedrichshain, only a few minutes walk to the Wall Museum and the infamous East Side Gallery.
-So of course checking out the artwork was a big priority.
+Perfect location to see Berlin in a day!

 If there was ONE thing I would recommend to do whilst in Berlin, it would be to do a free walking tour.
 Most European cities have these and they’re a great way to see lots of attractions in a city in a short space of time.
 It also means you don’t get lost trying to find the sites (like us) and get interesting facts about each attraction.
 Free walking tours tend to be tipped based, and so at the end of the tour, you can pay exactly how much you think it was worth.
 This is great as it means you don’t pay a fortune up front for a shitty tour!
 We booked our tour with Sandemans and had the lovely Lucy as our tour guide.
 Lucy was absolutely incredible, her vast knowledge and enthusiasm for the city really shone and she set the bar high for the rest of our trip.
 In total, the tour lasted around 3 hours and we saw so many Berlin sites and learned lots about the city at the same time!
 PS. if you’re looking to get your step count up, a free walking tour is a way to do that.